Naira slides at official market | Premium Times Nigeria

-Data posted on the FMDQ Security Exchange window where forex is officially traded showed that the domestic unit closed at N411.67 at the trading session of the NAFEX window on Tuesday.
+The domestic unit closed at N411.00 at the trading session of the NAFEX window on Tuesday.

-Tuesday’s performance represents a N1.67 or 0.41 per cent devaluation from N410.00, the rate it traded in the previous three consecutive sessions respectively.
+According to data posted, the local unit performance represents a N1.00 or 0.24 per cent devaluation from N410.00 the rate it traded in the previous session on Friday, last week.

-This came to the forebears as forex turnover on Tuesday rose by 2.04 per cent, with $48.42 million recorded as against the $47.45 million posted in the previous session on Monday.
+The forex turnover on Tuesday depreciated by 25.03 per cent, with $42.59 million recorded as against the $56.81 million posted in the previous session on Friday last week.

-The last time the domestic currency hovered around N411.00 and below was on April 17.
+The last time the domestic currency closed at N411.00 was on April 29 last week.

-According to the data posted, the naira again closed at N485.00 at the black market,the same rate it has been exchanging hands with the greenback since April 22.
+Data posted showed that the naira again closed at N485.00 at the black market, the same rate it has been exchanging hands with the greenback since April 22.

-This leaves the spread between the parallel market and the official market exchange rate at N73.33 which translates to a gap of 15.12 per cent.
+Based on the aforementioned, the spread between the parallel market and the official market exchange rate stood at N74.00 which translates to a gap of 15.30 per cent.

 Support PREMIUM TIMES' journalism of integrity and credibility